Florida Philosophical Association

-The Florida Philosophical Association (FPA) is a philosophical organization founded in 1955 to promote philosophy in Florida.
+The Florida Philosophical Association (FPA) is a scholarly academic organization founded in 1955 to promote the study of philosophy in Florida.
 The organization sponsors an annual conference in November.
-Past presidents include Grayson Douglas Browning (1967), Ellen Stone Haring (1975) and Roy Weatherford (1998).
+Past presidents include Grayson Douglas Browning (1967–1968), Ellen Stone Haring (1974–1975), Jaakko Hintikka (1984–1985), and Roy Weatherford (1997–1998).

 The Florida Philosophical Review is the peer-reviewed electronic journal of the FPA.
-It is published by the Department of Philosophy of the University of Central Florida.
+It is published annually or biannually by the Department of Philosophy of the University of Central Florida.

+The president for 2025–2026 has been the feminist philosopher Susan Peppers-Bates of Stetson University.